chattybot0/autoinstall/README.md

 How to use?

-add an `ai.pkg` to your root folder, and add `crow.php` from releases to that folder. then, require `crow.php` in your project like this:
+add an `ai.pkg` to your root folder, and add `crow.php` from the repo to that folder. then, require `crow.php` in your project like this:
 ```PHP
 require('crow.php');